How Cisco Webex Transforms Your Distance Learning Schedule

 You can access information on students and their available times, while students can book meeting slots with specific educators to get one-on-one help.

-Approved Contact has also developed integrations within Cisco Webex Teams using APIs.
+Approved Contact has also developed integrations within Cisco Webex using APIs.
 This means students can ask the Approved Contact bot when a teacher is free when they want to book a one-on-one meeting.

 6. Distance learning compliance via Theta Lake